Graylyn: Construction

-In 1925, spouses Nathalie Lyons Gray and Bowman Gray Sr., chairman of the R. J. Reynolds Tobacco Company, purchased the 87 acre estate from R. J. Reynolds with the plan of building “the home of their dreams.”
+In 1925, spouses Nathalie Lyons Gray and Bowman Gray Sr., chairman of the R. J. Reynolds Tobacco Company, purchased the 87-acre estate from R. J. Reynolds with the plan of building “the home of their dreams.”
 The land had formerly been corn fields and pasture for the Reynolda Estate, which is now referred to as the Reynolda Historic District.
 The Grays then employed artisans and craftsmen from all over the United States to build what was one of the largest private homes in North Carolina.

 The groundbreaking for the mansion took place on January 15, 1928, and as many as 136 people worked on the construction of the estate at one time.
 The mansion was built in the style of Norman architecture and contained approximately 60 rooms.
 At the time, it was second to George Vanderbilt's Biltmore Estate in Asheville, North Carolina, as the largest private home in the state.

 The ironwork throughout the property was designed by Joseph Barton Benson, an ironsmith from Philadelphia.
 Nathalie Gray personally decorated the rooms of Graylyn, and the grounds and gardens were designed by Thomas Warren Sears.
 The amenities of the house were considered very lavish at the time, and its original telephone system and floodlight system "were at the cutting end of technology for the 1930s."

 Later Uses

-Nathalie Gray and her sons gifted the estate to the Bowman Gray School of Medicine of in 1946.
+Nathalie Gray and her sons gifted the estate to the Bowman Gray School of Medicine in 1946.
 The estate was used as a psychiatric hospital from 1947 to 1959.
 Gordon Gray, the son of Nathalie and Bowman Gray, bought the estate back in 1972 and donated it to Wake Forest University.
 In the following years, the estate was used for multiple purposes including university programs and community service.
 From 1977 to 1980, Graylyn was used as a dormitory and housed approximately 40 students a year.